jh3nd3rs0n/jargyle/README.md

 `mvn clean`: Deletes directories and files created by this project.

 `mvn clean compile site:site site:stage site:deploy`: Performs a clean build and produces the website/documentation.

-The website/documentation can be found in `docs/`.
+The produced website/documentation can be found in `docs/`.

 Included in the website/documentation is the reference documentation.
 The reference documentation was generated from special annotations within in the